arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 The inference workflow consists of the following steps:

-- **Sensor Data Acquisition:** The flow rate sensor measures real-time values.
+- **Sensor Data Acquisition:** The flow rate sensor measures present values.
 - **Feature Extraction:** DSP and spectral analysis are applied to structure data.
 - **Model Prediction:** The trained model classifies the current flow condition.
 - **Response Actions:** If an anomaly is detected, the system takes corresponding action.